-Prehypertension can be prevented from becoming high blood pressure (hypertension).
-Get food and lifestyle tips from SingHealth Polyclinics (SHP).
+Prehypertension can be prevented from becoming high blood pressure (hypertension) with food and lifestyle tips.
+Doctors from SingHealth Polyclinics (SHP) share more.

 Prehypertension can develop into high blood pressure (hypertension) if you do not take steps to take charge of it.

-"The good news is prehypertension (pre high blood pressure) can be prevented or reversed by making healthier choices daily," shares SingHealth Polyclinics, a member of the
+"The good news is prehypertension (pre-high blood pressure) can be prevented or reversed by making healthier choices daily," shares doctors from SingHealth Polyclinics, a member of the

 Here are tips on what to eat and do to prevent or reverse prehypertension.